dusty-schmidt/gob-system/general-operations-bots/README.md

 - Tool usage functionality has been developed from scratch to be the most compatible and reliable, even with very small models.
 - **Default Tools:** GOB includes tools like knowledge, code execution, and communication.
 - **Creating Custom Tools:** Extend GOB's functionality by creating your own custom tools.
-- **Instruments:** Instruments are a new type of tool that allow you to create custom functions and procedures that can be called by Agent Zero.
+- **Instruments:** Instruments are a new type of tool that allow you to create custom functions and procedures that can be called by GOB.

 3. **Multi-agent Cooperation**